Securing the Unseen: Understanding and Managing Workload Metadata in Non-Human Identities

 Non-human identities (NHIs) are quietly revolutionizing how businesses operate, but are we truly ready for the security challenges they bring?
 These digital entities—machines, applications, and services—operate autonomously, and their numbers are exploding in today's cloud-native environments.

 NHIs differ from human identities in several crucial ways.
 Traditional security measures often fall short because NHIs lack human oversight and have distinct access patterns.
+For instance, an api might need to access a database every few milliseconds, something a human wouldn't do.

 Poorly managed NHIs dramatically expand the attack surface.
-For example, in healthcare, a compromised API could expose sensitive patient data, while in retail, a vulnerable payment processing service could lead to financial losses.
+For example, in healthcare, a compromised api could expose sensitive patient data, while in retail, a vulnerable payment processing service could lead to financial losses.

 Workloads provide the execution context for NHIs.
 Think of workloads as the environments where NHIs perform their tasks.